reactioncommerce/reaction-docs/public-docs/upgrading.md

 - `SESSION_SECRET`
 - `STRIPE_PUBLIC_API_KEY`

+Environment variables you no longer need:
+- `OAUTH2_REDIRECT_URL`: Now built automatically from `CANONICAL_URL`

 Environment variables you need to change:
 - `NODE_ENV`: When running locally, you must be sure that `NODE_ENV` is NOT in your `.env` file.
 For deployed environments (including non-production), be sure to set `NODE_ENV` to `production` or NextJS will run in development mode, which makes pages take a long time to load.
 - `OAUTH2_IDP_HOST_URL`: Required.
 Specify the full internal URL and port for the new Reaction Identity service.
 In 2.x this pointed to the API service.

+New environment variables:
+- `OAUTH2_PUBLIC_LOGOUT_URL`: Required.
+Hydra's public OpenID Connect logout URL, where the path portion is `/oauth2/sessions/logout`.
+- `OAUTH2_IDP_PUBLIC_CHANGE_PASSWORD_URL`: Required.
+The full public URL for the change password page on Reaction Identity.
+The path portion should be `/account/change-password?email=EMAIL&from=FROM`.
+Uppercase `EMAIL` and `FROM` placeholders are replaced with the current user's email address and the current page URL.

 ### Admin
 This project is new for Reaction 3.0.0.
 You need to set all of the environment variables listed in the `.env.example` file.